Section 123: Rules

 The alternative or additional extension available at discretion under rule 108(3) has to be requested on Patents Form 52 together with the appropriate fee, and evidence supporting the grounds for the request is required for the comptroller to consider extension.
 The request may be made after expiry of the period to be extended (but see category IV below).
 Factors influencing the exercise of discretion are dealt with in 123.37.

 [ If the request under r.108(3) concerns formalities matters it is normally considered by the relevant formalities group, but may only be allowed by the divisional Head of Admin (or above), provided it is unopposed.
 If the request concerns substantive matters it is normally considered by the relevant examiner, but may only be allowed by the group Deputy Director.
 Furthermore, where extensions of both the s.18(3) reply period (which can be allowed by the examiner) and, under r.108(3), the compliance period are required the group Deputy Director decides both questions.
-If the request concerns matters connected to a hearing it is normally considered by Litigation Section, and may be allowed by the Head of Litigation Section (or above) provided it is unopposed.
+If the request concerns matters connected to a hearing it is normally considered by Tribunal Section, and may be allowed by the Head of Tribunal Section (or above) provided it is unopposed.
 If any such request goes to a hearing, the hearing officer is normally a Senior Legal Adviser from PD/CL.
 However, an opposed request can only be decided upon by a Divisional or Deputy Director.
 If the request to extend the compliance period or the s18(3) reply period is made whilst an application is awaiting a hearing or decision, then the relevant hearing officer should consider the request.]

 3. periods (other than in I and II) which can be extended at discretion